Are you your own worst enemy?

 Or maybe you know you shouldn’t be watching TV so late because you’ll have trouble getting up on time for work – but you can’t seem to stop yourself.

 Simply answered: Yes, there is something wrong.
-No, you’re not crazy.
+No, you’re not defective.
 And you do this because your subconscious can be affected by many things – like previous failures, existing fears, insecurities, or ignorance – and turn you into your own worst enemy.
 It can even cause depression.

-How to Stop Being Your Own Worst Enemy
+How Can I Stop Being My Own Worst Enemy?

 1. Be Honest With Yourself

-The first step to figuring out how to overcome sabotaging yourself is to face that the problem exists.
-Admitting our own difficulties can often be very unpleasant.We think of them as weaknesses.
+The first step to overcoming self-sabotage is to face the fact that the problem exists.
+Admitting our own difficulties can often be very unpleasant.
+We think of them as weaknesses.
 But they’re not!
 They are simply obstacles that need to be overcome.

 2. Identify the Problem